 As a father, this led me to serious thinking of how important is my role in ensuring peace on my children long after I am gone.
 We all know that some rich families war over money, business and properties immediately after the patriach or matriarch is gone.

-In your opinion, how do you think this can be avoided?
+In your opinion, how do you think sibling fight can be avoided?